-The work aims to greatly restore the national, historical and architectural heritage of the precinct and provide a more open and pedestrian friendly area for Anzac Day dawn services and other events.
+The work restores the national, historical and architectural heritage of the precinct and provides a more open and pedestrian friendly area for Anzac Day dawn services and other events.

 - restoring original features of the Cenotaph including garden beds and paving

 - a new public artwork

 - new steps from the plaza up to Parliament Grounds allowing for a direct pedestrian route to the Beehive

 - removing some trees to open up the plaza and allow for the link through to Parliament

 A new in-ground artwork by Joe Sheehan leads pedestrians across the plaza, along the path of Waipiro Stream (now underground), with pieces of jade laid into the paving.
 The artwork includes the sound of flowing water from speakers set in the ground.